 To these scientists, he says, “Please, come to France, you are welcome.
 It’s your nation, we like innovation.
 We want innovative people.
 We want people working on climate change, energy, renewables, and new technologies.
 France is your nation.”

 In Canada, Prime Minister Justin Trudeau says refugees are welcome.

-It may be that there are items on Trump’s agenda align with you, my reader, such as Pro Life, private school vouchers, oil jobs, or a myriad of other issues.
+It may be that there are items on Trump’s agenda align with you, my readers, such as Pro-Life, private school vouchers, oil jobs, or a myriad of other issues.
 I’m not saying that you have to agree with me.
 But what will it take for our president — yes, ours — to focus on running our country instead of hocking his personal business interests?
 Is the bar so low, that we have to ask repeatedly for this?

 What is clear to me, is that the only message that Trump is taking seriously is one that hurts his personal bottom line.
 So I will reach out to these stores in my area and let them know that as long as they carry Trump family merchandise, I — and my family — won’t be shopping there:

 Lyft (Peter Thiel)

 T.J.
 Maxx/Marshall’s/Home Goods

 Universal Studios Hollywood